 If you recently suffered a cervical injury after a slip and fall or car accident, contact a chiropractor for medical treatment.
 A spinal alignment, as well as a personalized treatment plan, can help reduce your pain and get you back on your feet.

-Call 1-877-DRRIGHT to schedule an appointment at a ChiroCare office near you.
+Call 1-877-DRRIGHT to schedule an appointment at a ChiroCare of Florida office near you.